MarioRuiz/slack-smart-bot/README.md

 >It will display the shortcuts stored for the user and for :all

-**_`id channel CHANNEL_NAME`_**
->shows the id of a channel name

 **_`use rules from CHANNEL`_**

 >it will use the rules from the specified channel.

 >you need to be part of that channel to be able to use the rules.

->only when on a private conversation with the bot or in a private group
+>only when on a private conversation.

 **_`stop using rules from CHANNEL`_**

 >it will stop using the rules from the specified channel.

->only when on a private conversation with the bot or in a private group
+>only when on a private conversation.

 **_`extend rules to CHANNEL_NAME`_**